Document range

 ]

-Document Range is the sole method that supports images.
-Sensible returns the image region coordinates rather than the actual encoded bytes of images.
-If you want to extract the images themselves, you can use a PDF library in your chosen programming language to follow these general steps:
+When you use the Document Range's Include Images parameter to search for images in a range, the Document Range returns the coordinates of regions containing images, rather than the encoded bytes of images.
+If you want to extract the images themselves, use a PDF library in your chosen programming language to follow these general steps:

-• Convert Sensible's coordinates for the image region to pixel per inch (PPI) coordinates.
-Sensible's region coordinates follow these conventions:
+- Convert Sensible's coordinates for the image region to pixel per inch (PPI) coordinates.